HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-vce.markdown

 - AMD Radeon RX 400, 500, Vega/II, Navi series GPU or better
 - Windows 10
+- Linux

 Please note, these are not hard limits.
 Hardware encoding via VCE *might* work on older series GPUs and older operating systems, but this is not officially supported.

+## Linux Drivers
+To use this encoder on linux amdgru-pro version 19.20+ and amf-amdgpu-pro packages are required. (amdgru-pro contains, but does not install automatically)

+This driver can be installed using amdgpu-pro-install script in official amd driver archive.

 ## Enabling support